IBM/ibm-block-csi-driver/docs/content/installation/install_compatibility_requirements.md

 1. Configure Linux® multipath devices, per worker node.

-   **Important:** Be sure to configure each worker with storage connectivity according to your storage system instructions.
-For more information, find your storage system documentation in [IBM Documentation](http://www.ibm.com/docs/).
+Be sure to configure each worker with storage connectivity according to your storage system instructions.
+For more information, find your storage system documentation in [IBM Documentation](http://www.ibm.com/docs/).{: .important}

 2. Configure your storage system host attachment, per worker node.